Improving Business Writing Skills for Better Sales Letters and Sales Proposals

 Of course, this won't happen to any of your readers, will it.

 Use a response tracking method to make sure that you know who responded.
 If you don't measure response, you will have no way to assess effectiveness and no guidance for future improvement.
 Temporary 0800 numbers are inexpensive and national rate numbers cost almost nothing.
-You can set up a unique number for every letter.
+You can set up a unique number for different sales letters.
 If this isn't appropriate, add a unique reference so that you can identify how an enquirer found you.

 Use a fictitious name.
 It makes people feel more confident when they have a person to ask for and the name reveals the subject of the enquiry.